 What we do

-Letters To Friends
+Letter To Friends

-The “Letter to Friends of the World” makes visible the efforts to build a world without poverty.
+The “Letter to Friends around the World” makes visible the efforts to build a world without poverty.
 It provides news from the correspondents who regularly share their experiences of commitment, their reflections and their testimonies.

 A broad consultation process is undertaken to select the theme for 17 October.
 It allows the collection of different points of view which are used to develop the concept note that accompanies the chosen theme.